msavdert/patroni-the-hard-way/docs/03-compute-resources.md

 # Provisioning Compute Resources

-Patroni requires a set of machines to host the Distributed Configuration Store (DCS) like etcd, the PostgreSQL instances managed by Patroni, and potentially a load balancer.
+Patroni requires a set of machines to host the Distributed Configuration Store (DCS) like Consul, the PostgreSQL instances managed by Patroni, and HAProxy/PgBouncer for load balancing.
 In this lab you will provision the machines required for setting up a Patroni cluster.

 ## Machine Database